JoelLucaAdams/aberlink/config/Initial setup.md

 1. `sudo apt install apache2 -y` - Install apache2

+2. `sudo apt install libapache2-mod-auth-openidc` - Installs library for running openid

+3. Enable the following mods: `ssl`, `auth_openidc`, `wsgi`, `rewrite`

-2. `sudo cp ~/aberlink/config/aberlink.conf /etc/apache2/sites-available/` - copy the config file to the directory
+4. `sudo cp ~/aberlink/config/aberlink.conf /etc/apache2/sites-available/` - copy the config file to the directory

-3. Edit the file to match the file structure, below is an example of what to change the settings to:
+5. Edit the file to match the file structure, below is an example of what to change the settings to:

 ```shell
 <VirtualHost *:80>